 SAMPLE COLLECTION AND TRANSPORTATION SERVICE

-To ensure optimal survival of any contaminants that may be in your samples, transportation on wet ice or on solid carbon dioxide is an integral part of the testing service.
+To ensure optimal survival of any contaminants that may be in your samples, transportation on wet ice or on solid carbon dioxide is an integral part of the cell screen, cell culture and regulatory testing service.
+This is offered as an optional extra for other testing services.

 For cell cultures, wet ice is the preferred method ("Collection and Transport of Specimens" W.A.
 Clyde Jr. and W.M.
 McCormack in "Methods in Mycoplasmology" Volume 1, C3, p.
 103, Academic Press) which avoids the effects of variable ambient temperatures on the viability of mycoplasmas. .